Sugar0725/Seg-Wild/README.md

-# Seg-Wild: Interactive Segmentation based on 3D Gaussian Splatting for Unconstrained Image Collections
+# Seg-Wild: Interactive Segmentation based on 3D Gaussian Splatting for Unconstrained Image Collections (ACM MM 2025)
 We propose Seg-Wild, a novel interactive 3D segmentation framework tailored for unconstrained photo collections.
 Built on 3D Gaussian Splatting, Seg-Wild embeds multi-dimensional features into 3D Gaussians and performs interactive segmentation via feature similarity with user-specified targets.
 To mitigate noise and artifacts in unconstrained data, we introduce the Spiky 3D Gaussian Cutter (SGC) for geometric refinement.
 We also develop a benchmark to evaluate segmentation quality in in-the-wild scenarios.

 ## Framework Overview